cbeo/glom/README.md

 compiling the above and running with , e.g. neko, would produce:

     running birthdays and promos.
-Nothing should happen. running birthdays and promos. goober shoul dhave a birthday.
+Nothing should happen. running birthdays and promos. goober should have a birthday.
     Goober had a birthday!
-Happy 100!
+Happy 101!
-    running birthdays and promos. goober should have a birthday and get a promotion.
+    running birthdays and promos.
+    goober should have a birthday and get a promotion. bloober should have a birthday
+    Bloober had a birthday!
+Happy 11!
     Goober had a birthday!
-Happy 101!
+Happy 102!
     Goober got a raise from 100 to 115 running birthdays and promos.
 Nothing should happen.